-- Email updates and target lists: By signing up for this project, you will get regular emails throughout the summer of what bees you can expect to be active, and which plant species that host specialist bees you should look out for.
+- Email updates and target lists: By signing up for this project, you will get regular emails of what bees you can expect to be active, and which plant species that host specialist bees you should look for.

 - Pinning Parties: In the fall, we hope to host pinning parties (pending pandemic status), where we will train you how to pin and prepare specimens if you are interested.
 Pinning and curatorial supplies will be provided on the caveat that we get to retain at least one specimen of each sex of each species.
 We ask that we be able to retain these “vouchers”, so that they can be archived in the museum for future research.

 - Identification assistance: Once the specimens are properly pinned and labelled, we will assist with identification.
 This process is one of the hardest parts of a bee survey, as there are somewhere between 350 and 500 species of bees expected to be in Ohio.
 Even though we will have collected the bees from specific plants, many generalist bees also visit these species.
 So, the plant host will suggest a species identity, but does not guarantee that the bee is the targeted floral specialist associated with the flower.